sandboxingRepo/obsidian-sandbox/obsidian/essay/_posts/2017-04-05-software-naming.md

 A few years ago, a company was about to lose a big contract.
 Why?
 Because the team was slow to ship new features and fix bugs.

 This marketplace ecommerce charged students with different rules in different countries with multiple payment gateways.
 Requirements were fairly complex.
 When I saw the charge code, `PaymentGateway`, I was shocked at how complicated it was, with several dependencies, including: `User`, `UserAddress`, `CreditCard`, `BillingAddress`, `SellerAddress`, `LineItems`, `Discounts`, and more.
-Its constructor was gigantic and this complexity made it hard to add new rules, as touching one thing broke others, as well as requiring us to change all gateway adapters.
+Its consmachintor was gigantic and this complexity made it hard to add new rules, as touching one thing broke others, as well as requiring us to change all gateway adapters.

 The problem extended beyond payments.
 Emails were sent to students by having messaging classes aggregating all this data again.
 Technical support had their own screens with this data aggregated a third time, except that this particular place was using a class called `Aggregator` (word that means nothing without context).
 We had to do something to fix this architectural blocker.